Bean goose

 The bean goose is a species complex of goose that breeds in northern Europe and Eurosiberia.
-It has at least two distinct varieties, one inhabiting taiga habitats and one inhabiting tundra.
-These are recognised as separate species by the American Ornithologists' Union and the IOC (taiga bean goose, Anser fabalis, and tundra bean goose, Anser serrirostris), but are considered a single species by other authorities.
+It has at least two distinct taxa, one inhabiting taiga habitats (The Taiga bean goose, Anser fabalis) and one inhabiting tundra (The Tundra bean goose, Anser serrirostris).
+These are recognised as separate species by the American Ornithologists' Union and the IOC, but are considered a single species by other authorities.
 The related pink-footed goose (Anser brachyrhynchus) has also been included in the species complex.
 It is migratory and winters further south in Europe and Asia.

 Description

-The length ranges from 68 to 90 cm, wingspan from 140 to 174 cm and weight from 1.7–4 kg.
+The length ranges from 68 to 90 cm "RSPB's Taiga Bean Goose" wingspan from 140 to 174 cm and weight from 1.7–4 kg.
 In the nominate subspecies, males average 3.2 kg and females average 2.84 kg.
 The bill is black at the base and tip, with an orange band across the middle; the legs and feet are also bright orange.

 The upper wing-coverts are dark brown, as in the white-fronted goose (Anser albifrons) and the lesser white-fronted goose (A. erythropus), but differing from these in having narrow white fringes to the feathers.

 The voice is a loud honking, higher pitched in the smaller subspecies.

 The closely related pink-footed goose (A. brachyrhynchus) has the bill short, bright pink in the middle, and the feet also pink, the upper wing-coverts being nearly of the same bluish-grey as in the greylag goose.
 In size and bill structure, it is very similar to Anser fabalis rossicus, and in the past was often treated as a sixth subspecies of bean goose.